jijojames18/jijojames18/README.md

 ### Contributed Projects
-- Vue Filp Countdown
+- Vue Flip Countdown
   - A simple flip countdown timer component for Vue 2.x.
     - Repository : [vue2-flip-countdown](https://github.com/philipjkim/vue2-flip-countdown)

 ### My Repositories
 - jijojames.com
   - Portfolio website.
-Created this using React as a one-stop site holding the photos that I have clicked, blogs that I have written and the travel videos that I shot.
-The website displays the images uploaded at 500px, blogs posted at blogger, and videos uploaded in Youtube using Iframes.
+Created this using React as a one-stop site holding the photos that I have clicked, blogs that I have written, and the travel videos that I shot.
+The website displays the images uploaded at 500px, blogs posted at blogger, and videos uploaded on Youtube using Iframes.
   - Tech Stack
     - React
     - PHP